 The blue men of Sahara Culture and Tradition

-The first element of nomad lifestyle (tent in black goat hair and camel), is the habitat par excellence of the Bedouin.
+The first element of the nomad lifestyle (tent in black goat hair and camel), is the habitat par excellence of the Bedouin.
 After mowing the annual livestock by shepherds, the hair is cleaned by women that remove the thorns and twigs: Tcha’chi ‘.
 Spinning then transforms into flexible stubble son wound balls: Takbab.
-The loom comes into play, women come together regularly festive assemblies for sewing flijs.
+The loom comes into play, women come together regularly at festive assemblies for sewing flijs.
 The traditional tent offers a luxurious living environment, cool and relaxing.
 It is open permanently on the vastness of the desert, offering the possibility to admire the landscapes of sight Sahara

 (male clothing) consists of four main parts: – a long flowing robe, Deraa – the pants, serial – the turban lithium – and light sandals, do aïl.
 La Deraa, white or blue, is a long dress with large assembly seams and decorations, folded and bent shoulders.

 The melhfa (female attire) is.
 It has evolved draped with grace since nila (indigo) to the original silky and shimmering fabrics today.).

 is an essential ritual whose preparation can occur at any time of day.
 On a bitter or sweet taste, it is a marker of hospitality.
 It is a friendly element around which the latest information is exchanged.
 The tea ceremony can last over an hour!
 A time to deepen any discussion whether domestic or societal in nature.